-As we mentioned above, in most cases you can borrow up to 80% of your home’s value, although military borrowers have extra cash-out borrowing power.
-Here’s a brief overview of the most common cash-out refinance programs:
+As mentioned above, in most cases you can borrow up to 80% of your home’s value, although borrowers with VA loans have a little extra cash-out borrowing power.

-VA loans.
-Designed for eligible military borrowers, the U.S. Department of Veterans Affairs (VA) guarantees VA cash-out refinance loans up to 90% of a home’s value.
+Designed for eligible military borrowers, VA loans are guaranteed by the U.S. Department of Veterans Affairs (VA).
+VA cash-out refinance loans allow you to borrow up to 90% of a home’s value.
 You won’t pay mortgage insurance on a VA cash-out refinance.
 Instead, the VA charges a funding fee between 2.3% and 3.6% of your loan balance, unless you’re exempt because of a disability related to your military service.

-Here’s how the cash-out options would look for a cash-out refinance on a $450,000 home with a 6% mortgage interest rate and a current mortgage balance of $300,000.
+Here’s how the cash-out options would look for a cash-out refinance on a $450,000 home with a 6% mortgage interest rate and a current $300,000 mortgage balance:

 You can use the cash-out equity for any purpose.
-Whether it’s consolidating debt or investing in real estate, your home equity can be used as you see fit.
+Whether you want to consolidate debt, invest in real estate or use the cash for something else, your home equity can be used as you see fit.

 You can expect a lower interest rate compared to other home equity financing options.
-Mortgage rates are typically lower than credit cards, personal loans or home equity loans, which puts more room in your monthly budget.
+Mortgages typically have lower interest rates than credit cards, personal loans and home equity loans, which puts more room in your monthly budget.

 Your interest charges may be tax-deductible.
 If you use your funds for home improvements on a primary residence or second home, you may get a tax break when you file your taxes.

 You’ll need at least 20% equity to qualify.
 If home values have tumbled in your area or you used a small down payment for a recent home purchase, a cash-out refinance may not be possible right now.

 You’ll lose some of the equity you’ve built.
 Borrowing against your home equity now means you’ll make a smaller profit when you sell your home later.